sterpe/mass-effect/README.md

 ME3 | `743.HEP.P(T`&#124;`G)K.16E.EWA.43F.19K.151.C1C.1C3.6G5.215`

 ##### Note
-Originally, I went with a very high value of `28` for _Cheek Gaunt_.
+Originally, I went with a very high value of `28` for _`Cheek Gaunt`_.
-In later years, I adjusted that down to `16`, as it looks a little bit better (Especially in _Mass Effect 3_).
+In later years, I adjusted that down to `16`, as it looks a little bit better, especially in _Mass Effect 3_.

    | ME | ME2 | ME3
 ---: | --- | --- | ---